高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 375 正答 correct

-授業の導入 Lesson opening
+授業の導入 Lesson introduction

 まず1枚の写真だけを見せ、「この結晶は1枚か、複数枚か」を予想させると、課題意識が高まります。 Start by showing a single photo and asking whether the crystal is one plate or several.
 This raises curiosity immediately.

-観察の場面 Observation stage
+観察の場面 Observation phase

 動画を再生し、ピントが合う層で止めながら、どの枝がどの層に属するかを班ごとに整理させます。 Play the video and pause when a layer comes into focus, then let students organize which branches belong to which layer.

-解釈の場面 Interpretation stage
+解釈の場面 Interpretation phase

 5花、7花、8花を比べると、「同じ本数の違いでも形成過程は同じではない」と学べます。 Comparing five-, seven-, and eight-branched crystals shows that the same branch-count difference does not imply the same formation process.